 A new personal respirable dust monitor developed byThermoElectro Corporation under a project funded by the National Institute of Safety and Health (NIOSH) has generated promising results in underground coal mine testing.AnAustralian Coal Association Research Project (ACARP) funded study has been undertaken to evaluate the new real-time personal respirable dust monitor particularly in engineering studies.
 It can quickly highlight high dust situations and allowthe situation to be corrected.The instrument has been tested for robustness and potential to be used as an engineering tool to evaluate the effectiveness of dust control strategies.
 This project has evaluated the personal dust monitor's (PDM) ability to quickly and accurately measure changes to longwall dust levels after implementation of an improvement.
 This has been done at two Australian longwall underground mines.
 Results of the tests demonstrate the ability of the instrument to increase understanding of the respirable dust exposure levels faced at underground manned points.

-S. Gillies and H. W. Wu, "Evaluation of a New Real Time Personal Dust Meter for Engineering Studies," 11th U.S./North American Mine Ventilation Symposium 2006, Taylor & Francis, Jun 2006.
+S. Gillies and H. W. Wu, "Evaluation of a New Real Time Personal Dust Meter for Engineering Studies," Proceedings of the 11th U.S./North American Mine Ventilation Symposium (2006, University Park, PA), Taylor & Francis, Jun 2006.